El inventario de estorbos públicos de Puerto RicoThe public nuisance property inventory of Puerto Rico

 Transfer under municipal ordinance

-This summary procedure is not used to benefit third-party acquirers or real estate market investors.
-The final transfer is governed by a municipal ordinance approved by the Municipal Legislature and signed by the mayor.
+While those terms run, this summary procedure is not used to benefit third-party acquirers or real estate market investors; once the terms lapse (or a year passes with no interested buyers), the municipality may sell to third parties.
+The transfer may be governed by the municipal ordinance approved by the Municipal Legislature and signed by the mayor.

 Art.
 4.012A final paragraph